eaustic/data-science-resources/R/readme.md

 ---

-_Check out the additional R resources posted as PDFs in the R resources folder above_
+_Also check out the PDFs posted in the "R" resources folder above_